Group photo holding Carlson flag in front of ornate Moroccan-style doors of palace in Rabat

 Up to 30 University of Minnesota undergraduate students.

-Classes are on Tuesdays and Thursdays from 2:45pm-4:00pm during Spring Semester 2024.
-This course will be taught by Vlad Griskevicius, Associate Dean of the Undergraduate Program.
+This course meets for the full spring semester.
+It will be taught by Vlad Griskevicius, Associate Dean of Academic Innovation and Operations .
 The pre-departure classes are a fundamental component of the curriculum.
 These pre-departure classes are partly discussion-based given the broad range of diverse and complex challenges faced in international business, and therefore the quality of the student experience is dependent upon all students attending and participating in the pre-departure classes.

 In order to be eligible to participate in the international portion of this class, students must maintain satisfactory academic performance as determined by the instructor.
 If your academic performance prevents you from participating in the international component of the course, you will not receive a refund of the program fee.
-Please bring any concerns about this directly to the Program Manager (Candice Bonrud).
+Please bring any concerns about this directly to the Program Manager.

 The program starts with a city tour and welcome dinner.
 The program includes guest lectures, company visits and cultural activities.
 Included in the program is time for a small amount of independent exploration.

-Please contact Program Manager, Candice Bonrud, if you have additional questions about the schedule.
+Please contact Program Manager if you have additional questions about the schedule.

 * Students should also maintain their U.S.-based health insurance plan while abroad.